vebrovski/cobalt/comments and reviews.md

 #### What about $item->votes_result

 Above we were talking about TOTAL RATING (ratings from all reviews of one record). `$item->votes_result` is still useful for displaying result of SINGLE review.
-So for comments bellow record we can use `$item->votes_result` in foreach cycle for every list item.
-Let's say this is like field result.
-You can also use this in full comment view.
+So for every comment bellow record or in section view we can use `$item->votes_result`.

 Example: `<?php echo $item->votes_result; ?>`